 packet: Any of the 1394 primary packets; these may be read, write or lock requests (and their responses) or stream data.
-The term "packet" is used consistently to differentiate 1394 packets from ARP requests/responses or IP datagrams.
+The term "packet" is used consistently to differentiate 1394 packets from ARP requests/responses, IP datagrams or MCAP advertisements/solicitations.